 A dry Martini is made with dry, white vermouth.
 By the Roaring Twenties, it became common to ask for them.
 Over the course of the century, the amount of vermouth steadily dropped.
 During the 1930s the ratio was 3:1, and during the 1940s the ratio was 4:1.
 During the latter part of the 20th century, 6:1, 8:1, 12:1, 15:1 (the “Montgomery”), or even 50:1 or 100:1 Martinis became considered the norm.

-A dirty Martini contains a splash of olive brine or olive juice and is typically garnished with an olive, While a perfect Martini uses equal amounts of sweet and dry vermouth.
+A dirty Martini contains a splash of olive brine or olive juice and is typically garnished with an olive, while a so-called ‘perfect Martini’ uses equal amounts of sweet and dry vermouth.

 Some Martinis were prepared by filling a cocktail glass with gin, then rubbing a finger of vermouth along the rim.
 There are those who advocated the elimination of vermouth altogether.
 According to Noël Coward, “A perfect Martini should be made by filling a glass with gin, then waving it in the general direction of Italy,” Italy being a major producer of vermouth.